kryan17/kryan17.github.io/Characters/816283HarveyWallbanger.md

 <p> She was, um, alone in the gardens.
 I saw her through the window from the bar and she looked freezing cold, so I went out and offered her my jacket, which she accepted.
 I took that as the ‘anything goes’ signal and swooped in with a smacker.
 I’ve never been rejected before in my entire life so I was a bit stunned.
 Needless to say, I beat a hasty retreat back to the bar and poured myself a large Flappertini, which is sort of a Martini mixed with a Flapper.
 Don’t ask me what’s in a Flapper- that’s a secret I’ll never tell!  </p>

+<h2> End Game </h2>

+__If you're INNOCENT say:__

+<p> I’ve been behind the bar all day.
+I’ve even worn the carpet here, have a look.
+G&T was a lovely girl and it’s wrong what was done to her.
+I got a bit miffed when she rejected my smoochies but I picked myself up and kept making smoothies for everyone else.
+I’m also available for funerals and bar mitzvahs. </p>

+__If you're GUILTY, wait until last to say:__

+<p> When you’re in my line of work, everything rests on your reputation.
+I’ll get my next job off a referral from someone I’ve served here.
+Do you know what looks bad?
+If you try and neck with the client’s fiancée, especially if she turns you down.
+I wasn’t on a toilet break at 5pm- I was enjoying a Ginger chaser, right into the dining room.
+I was certain she was sweet on me from all the looks she gave me at the bar.
+I got up close and said, “What’s with all the looks?” then moved in for a kiss.
+She gently pushed me away and said, “You’ve had ketchup on your collar all day.”
+I was furious, not only about the impending dry cleaning bill but about the rejection.
+I said, “Thanks,” and “Look in the dumbwaiter there’s a present for you.”
+She clapped with joy and rushed over giggling, presumably thinking Catsby had bought her some expensive gift.
+And when she looked in, the ice pick came down!
+Nobody rejects a Harvey Wallbanger!
+The only bars I’ll be serving behind now will be at His Majesty’s pleasure.
+Or maybe not.
+Chin up everyone, I only poisoned some of you! </p>